-This is a character with the following traits:
+This is an antagonist sent to kill (or capture) protagonist(s) with the following traits:

 open/close all folders